osegbotonie/enterprise-m365-administration-lab/docs/10-ca-001-require-mfa.md

 * Client application.
 * Sign-in risk.

-The initial policy should avoid unnecessary complexity.
+The initial implementation should avoid unnecessary complexity.

-A simple policy is easier to test and troubleshoot.
+A simple and clearly defined policy is easier to test, troubleshoot, monitor, and maintain.

+Additional conditions may be introduced as the organization's Conditional Access architecture matures.

 ---